 Where does the money go?

-Proceeds raised through National Dress in Blue Day fundraising efforts support the Colon Cancer Alliance's financial assistance programs.
+Proceeds raised through National Dress in Blue Day fundraising efforts support the Colon Cancer Alliance's mission to knock out colon cancer.
 We're committed to using our financial resources to the absolute best benefit of our members.
-As a testament to this, we're proud to have received a 4-star Charity Navigator rating for four consecutive years, an honor less than 1% of charities in the country can claim.
+As a testament to this, we're proud to have received a 4-star Charity Navigator rating for five consecutive years, an honor less than 1% of charities in the country can claim.

 Why should I create an online fundraising webpage?